oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

 ## Task 3: Authorize VB Studio to access Visual Builder

 Your VB Studio instance must be authorized to access Visual Builder instances connected to your OCI account.
-This step is mostly required if your VB Studio instance was provisioned with the built-in free account, but there may be other scenarios where this authorization is missing.
+This step is mostly required if your VB Studio instance was provisioned with the built-in free VM, but there may be other scenarios where this authorization is missing.
 Therefore, it's recommended that you always check your VB Studio instance's details to make sure the policy statement that enables this access is correctly defined.

 1. From the navigation menu, select **Identity & Security**, then **Policies**.